explainers-by-googlers/template/README.md

 ## Introduction

-TODO: Fill this in using https://tag.w3.org/explainers/ as a reference.

 [The "executive summary" or "abstract".
 Explain in a few sentences what the goals of the project are, and a brief overview of how the solution works.
 This should be no more than 1-2 paragraphs.]

-## Goals [or Motivating Use Cases, or Scenarios]
+## Goals

-[What is the **end-user need** which this project aims to address?]
+[What is the **end-user need** which this project aims to address?
+Make this section short, and elaborate in the Use cases section.]

 ## Non-goals